junjunjd/PaymentEngine/README.md

 Once an account's been locked, no deposit or withdrawl can be made to that account.
 ### Dispute, resolve and chargeback
 The payment engine assumes that the dispute, resolve and chargeback are all sent from credit card issuers.
 Therefore,
 - a dispute will only reference a deposit transaction.
-From the perspective of a credit card issuer, it doesn't make much sense to dispute a transaction that's already been credited to the card.
-Thus, when handling dispute, the engine will only search for the specified tx in the deposit transactions.
+From the perspective of a credit card issuer, it does not make much sense to dispute a money that has already been credited to the card.
+Thus, when handling dispute, the engine will only search for the specified tx in previous deposit transactions.
-- The engine assumes that a client can dispute a transaction that's already been disputed and resolved.
-The engine will ignore a transaction dispute that's already under dispute.
-Once a dispute's been chargebacked, no further dispute can be made against the transaction.
+- The engine assumes that a client can dispute a transaction that has already been disputed and resolved.
+The engine will ignore a dispute when the corresponding transaction is already under dispute.
+Once a transaction has been chargebacked, no further dispute can be made against the transaction.
-- A dispute, resolve or chargeback can occur after an account's been locked.
-Suppose that a dispute has been made against the locked account.
-The tx specified by the dipute had happened before the account's been locked.
+- A dispute, resolve or chargeback can occur after an account has been locked.
+Suppose that a dispute has been made against a locked account.
+The tx specified by the dipute had happened before the accounthas been locked.
 The engine will process the dispute the same way it will do to an unlocked account.

 ## Getting Started
-The CLI `payment_engine` takes one arguments to run:
-- the input CSV file path
+The CLI `payment_engine` takes one arguments to run: the input CSV file path.
 ```sh
 cargo run -- transactions.csv
 ```